Case Study: How Smurfit Westrock Strengthens Safety Culture with Intelligent Fingerprinting

 Solution

 To align its policy with its practice, Smurfit Westrock adopted the Intelligent Fingerprinting Drug Testing Solution, marking an important shift toward proactive enforcement.
-From the outset, Smurfit Westrock prioritised collaboration.
+From the outset, Smurfit Westrock prioritised collabouration.
 Union representatives were actively involved in the rollout to ensure the solution reflected shared values and addressed practical concerns.
 The response was overwhelmingly positive.
 Union leaders appreciated the non-invasive nature of the fingerprint sweat approach, which eliminates the discomfort and stigma often associated with traditional testing methods.

 In addition, the system’s mobility, discretion, and ease of use offered key advantages.
 It enabled on-site testing with minimal disruption to operations, and the practical, non-invasive method reinforced its commitment to a safe and supportive workplace.

 “The Intelligent Fingerprinting system is mobile and you can roam the site effectively.
 I like the fact it was discreet, easy to understand, and trustworthy.”
+David Hopkin, Health and Safety Manager at Smurfit Westrock

 By choosing a method that is both practical and non-invasive, Smurfit Westrock reinforced its commitment to a safe workplace.

 “Operationally, if someone were to have an incident, given the type of equipment we use, it could lead to a potential fatality.
 So the fact that people aren’t testing positive on any kind of basis is a good sign for us.
 It only takes a minute to be intoxicated, and then you could have a fatality on your hands.”
+Matthew Collis, Project Manager at Smurfit Westrock

 Implementation